-- Food Log- Keep an accurate food log of everything you eat and drink and the times during your week of testing your blood sugar.
-This will help you determine your reaction to specific foods.
-Don’t make any special effort to diet or eat healthy foods during this time as you want an indication of your normal reactions.
+Write down everything you eat and drink and track the times you test your blood sugar.
+This shows how you react to specific foods.
+Don’t make a special effort to diet or eat healthy foods during this time as you’ll want to know your normal reactions.

-- Determine Results-Based on your food log and blood glucose readings, note any specific foods that caused higher readings.
-I suggest inputing your food log into a website like fitday.com to give accurate analysis of your total carbohydrate, protein, and fat consumption and see which days were the best and worst for your blood glucose.
+Based on your food log and glucose results, note which foods cause higher readings.
+Use a website like fitday to input your food log.
+That will help you get an accurate analysis of your total carb, protein, and fat consumption.
+Then you’ll see which days were the best and worst for your blood glucose.

 - Fasting blood glucose below 83 mg/dL

-- Pre-meal reading-below 90 mg/dL, or at fasting level
+- A pre-meal reading below 90 mg/dL or your fasting level

 - No readings above 140 mg/dL